Authorities have confirmed that the body found in Greenland Cove, Bremen, on Monday, Aug. 19, was that of a Bremen man missing since Aug. 12.

 A commercial fishing vessel discovered the body about 2 nautical miles northeast of Round Pond Harbor a little after 11 a.m., Monday, Aug.
 19, according to Maine Marine Patrol Sgt.
 Matthew Talbot.
 The search of Round Pond Harbor for Murdoch was suspended while searchers waited for the Chief Medical Examiner’s Office to identify the body.

-Glenn Murdoch, 63, went missing a week ago, on Monday, Aug.
-12, according to a statement from the Maine Department of Marine Resources.
-He keeps an 18-foot aluminum Starcraft boat in the harbor and, at some point Aug.
+Murdoch kept an 18-foot aluminum Starcraft boat in Round Pond Harbor and, at some point Aug.
 12, took his skiff out to the vessel.

 Later in the day, a good Samaritan found the skiff adrift and brought it to the town dock, where it was later located.